boldbi/bold-bi-docs/docs/resource-migration/migrate-dashboards-offline/upload-dashboards.md

 ## Updating the dashboard information

-The following information can be updated in the uploaded dashboards,
+The following information can be updated in the uploaded dashboards:

 1. Updating the category.

-    On clicking the `Category` the category can be changed.
+    On clicking the `Category`, the category can be changed.
-    Also, there is an option to create a new category as shown below.
+    There is also an option to create a new category as shown below.

     ![Upload Category](/static/assets/resource-migration/migrate-dashboards-offline/images/upload-create-category.png)

-    On clicking the `Create new Category` the new category will be created.
+    On clicking the `Create new Category`, the new category will be created.

 2. Name and Description.